AlexanderChernyshev/july_2022_waveform_map_project/README.md

 - [ ] a method that resolves an entire map
 - [ ] limit maps on the webpage to one, add ui to page that allows you to select map size and a "generate" button.
 - [ ] animate the process of drawing the map on the webpage.
-- [ ] add a tileset selection button
+- [ ] add a tileset selection button.
 - [ ] add a way to upload tilesets and algorithm training maps.